-Greater Wellington manages the coast for the Region's people and communities.
-The Region's coastline extends from just north of Otaki in the west of the Region across to the Mataikona River on the Wairarapa Coast, north of Castlepoint.
-Our responsibility is from the mean high water mark to 12 nautical miles out to sea.
+Greater Wellington manages the coastline of the Region for people and communities.
+It extends from just north of Otaki in the west of the Region to the Mataikona River, which is north of Castlepoint on the Wairarapa Coast.
+Our responsibility is from the high water mark to 12 nautical miles out to sea.

 The sea and the coast are important elements in the lifestyle of many people living in the Region.
-Our coastline varies from the rough and rocky features of the Wairarapa coast to the sandy beaches along the Kapiti coast.
+Our coastline varies from the rough and rocky features of the Wairarapa coast to the eroding sandy beaches along the Kapiti coast.
 There are many estuaries and river mouths.
 In some places, such as the Wellington and Porirua Harbours, the environment is significantly altered.
 In others, a high degree of natural character remains.

 The coast is highly valued and is enjoyed by people in many ways.
 It is the source of kaimoana (seafood), a place for active recreation such as surfing, walking and swimming, for passive recreation and contemplation, and for boating and fishing.
-Use and development of the coastal marine area should be managed in balance with these values and activities.
+Inappropriate use and development of the coastal marine area should not be allowed to compromise these values and uses.